-Azim Premji retains 'India's Most Generous' title for 2nd straight year: Hurun India and EdelGive report
+Azim Premji retains 'India's Most Generous' title for 2nd straight year; donated Rs 27 cr per day

 With an annual donation of Rs 9,713 crore, Azim Premji, 76, has retained the 'India's Most Generous' title for the second year running, the Hurun India and EdelGive report 'EdelGive Hurun India Philanthropy List 2021' said today.
-Wipro's Premji donated Rs 27 crore per day.
+Tech services giant Wipro Ltd's Premji donated Rs 27 crore per day.

 Premji is the only living Indian to feature in Edelgive Hurun India philanthropists of the century.
 HCL's Shiv Nadar, 76, retains the second spot with an annual donation of Rs 1,263 crore.
 With a donation of Rs 577 crore, India's richest man Mukesh Ambani, 64, came third in Edelgive Hurun India Philanthropy List 2021.